elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

     - *Explanation*: Raw sequencing data is typically stored in compressed FASTQ format (*.fastq.gz).
 This format retains the original sequencing reads and is space-efficient.
 Compressed files reduce storage requirements while preserving data integrity.

 - **Cell-Gene Assignment**:
     - *Data Type*: Cell-gene assignment matrix indicating gene expression levels per cell.
-Additionally, gene and cell annotations (e.g. gene symbols or batches, time points, genotypes) are added.
+Additionally, gene and cell annotations (e.g. gene symbols or batches, time points, genotypes) should be saved.
     - *Format*: Standardised data matrix format, such as {% tool "hierarchical-data-format" %} (h5), h5ad from {% tool "anndata" %} or CSV.
     - *Explanation*: The cell-gene assignment matrix, representing gene expression per cell, is best stored in a standardised format like {% tool "hierarchical-data-format" %} (h5), h5ad from {% tool "anndata" %} or CSV as it will allow the modification needed for the next step while being readable by most single-cell tools.